BU Information Session

-The Academic Resource Center (ARC) offers academic support services to students in many forms.
-The ARC coordinates Freshman Focus courses, individual or group tutoring sessions and writing consultations through the Tutoring Center and Writing Center.
+The Student Success Center offers academic support services to students in many forms.
+The Student Success Center coordinates Freshman Focus courses, individual or group tutoring sessions and writing consultations through the Tutoring Center and Writing Center.
 The Center also organizes advising, with special emphasis on first and second year undergraduates, student athletes, nursing and health science majors, as well as STEM students in preparatory programs.
-Come learn how the ARC can help you!
+Come learn how the Student Success Center can help you!

 Campus Life & Student Activities

 Come find out how to make your mark and get involved in the Bellarmine community!
 Listen to the Bellarmine Activities Council (BAC) staff explain how they provide entertainment and activities to students all year-round.
 Ask our student representatives questions and learn what it’s like to be a Knight, how to get involved, and how to make lifelong friends.

 This session is designed to provide you with information on one of our most popular academic areas of interest, Physical Therapy.
 Faculty members will describe the program curriculum and explain the link between Bellarmine’s Pre-Physical Therapy program and our graduate degree, the Doctor of Physical Therapy.